12 Effective Ways to Promote Sustainable Tourism

 - Working with local authorities and getting approval often take so much time and some authorities make it difficult for communities to start these initiatives by instituting difficult processes required.

-- Community people in areas where ecotourism is possible are often illiterate and lack the skills to make this happen.
+- People residing in areas where ecotourism is possible are often illiterate and lack the skills to make this happen.
 Training can take time.

 - Communities often do not have the money to sustain the services they provide so when support is gone the program disappears.